zeusmedina/cs-application-sorting-lab-codeU/README.md

 ## Heap sort

-In addition to radix sort, which applies when the things you are sorted are bounded in size, there is one other special-purpose sorting algorithm you might encounter: bounded heap sort, which is useful if you are working with a very large dataset and you want to report the "Top 10", or "Top k" for some value of `k` much smaller than `n`.
+In addition to radix sort, which applies when the things you want to sort are bounded in size, there is one other special-purpose sorting algorithm you might encounter: bounded heap sort.
+Bounded heap sort is useful if you are working with a very large dataset and you want to report the "Top 10", or "Top k" for some value of `k` much smaller than `n`.

 For example, suppose you are monitoring a Web service that handles a billion transactions per day.
 At the end of each day, you want to report the `k` biggest transactions (or slowest, or any other superlative).
 One option is to store all transactions, sort them at the end of the day, and select the top `k`.
 That would take time proportional to `n log n`, and it would be very slow because we probably can't fit a billion transactions in the memory of a single program.
 We would have to use an "out of core" sort algorithm.
 You can [read about "external sorting" here](https://en.wikipedia.org/wiki/External_sorting).